Most people have a mental image of their ideal retirement.

 Yet I entered the workforce anyway.

 But when I looked around me, I didn’t see too many people looking forward to retirement.
 In fact, the parents of two of my friends actually got pink-slips just a few years short of qualifying for a pension.

 Others bounced from job to job, barely scraping by.

 Even my own folks managed to save little to nothing for retirement.

-Fast forward another generation, and things have only gotten worse in my opinion.
+Fast forward another generation or two, and things have only gotten worse in my opinion.

 The real truth is, only 5% of people following that “career” path outlined above, ever achieve a comfortable retirement.

 Isn’t that a shocking number?